jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 it’s high in radiation.
-If you don’t cook the pig and eat it raw, most of it’s not going to be stored in your body; it’s going to pass out of the body, either in the feces, or in your urine, or less in the urine: in the faeces, urine and your perspiration.
+If you don’t cook the pig and eat it raw, most of it’s not going to be stored in your body; it’s going to pass out of the body, either in the feces, or in your urine, or less in the urine: in the feces, urine and your perspiration.
 So, it’s not going to get into the glands and areas like that.

 Now the mushroom – how the mushroom works: the mushroom is just a fruit of